Useful Studio creates arched weathering steel Chiswick Park Footbridge

-Named Chiswick Park Footbridge, the pedestrian bridge forms part of a route between a London Underground station and the Chiswick Business Park.
+Named Chiswick Park Footbridge, the tied-arch bridge forms part of a route between a London Underground station and the Chiswick Business Park.

 "The bridge is designed to enable better connectivity and a safe enjoyable journey between the business park and the wider community along with access to the transport network and Chiswick Tube Station," explained Catherine Ramsden founding director of Useful Studio.

 The bridge, which was designed with engineering company Expedition Engineering, was built from three weathering steel arches that increase in height from west to east as the spans grow.
 This means that the path curves around an existing building, creating the most efficient route.